meenulekha/tp/docs/DeveloperGuide.md

 - System displays an error message.
 - Use case ends.

+**Use case: Group A Participant**

+**MSS**

+1. User requests to group a specific participant to a specific group.
+2. User provides valid information: participant's ID and group number.
+3. System groups the participant into the group number.
+4. System displays a success message.

+   Use case ends.

+**Extensions**
+2a.
+Invalid input provided.

+- System displays an error message.
+- Use case ends.

+**Use case: Group All Participant**

+**MSS**

+1. User requests to group randomly all participants in the current list.
+2. User provides valid maximum group size.
+3. System assigns randomly all participants into a group, where each group size is less than or equal to the maximum group size.
+4. System displays a success message.

+   Use case ends.

+**Extensions**
+2a.
+Invalid maximum group size provided.

+- System displays an error message.
+- Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.